 Matthew 16:27: “For the Son of Man [Jesus Christ] will come in the glory of His Father with His angels, and then He will reward each according to his works.”

 Luke 6:35a: “[L]ove your enemies, do good, and lend, hoping for nothing in return; and your reward will be great. . . .”

 1 Corinthians 3:8b: “[E]ach one will receive his own reward according to his own labor.”

-With regard to the determination of eternal rewards, it is not clear if these last three passages deal only with positive behavior (i.e., good deeds) or if they also pertain to negative behavior (i.e., bad deeds, or sins).
+With regard to the determination of eternal rewards, it is not clear if these last three scriptures deal only with positive behavior (i.e., good deeds) or if they also pertain to negative behavior (i.e., bad deeds, or sins).
 Certainly, all the sins that a person committed before becoming a Christian are forgiven by God when that person confesses their sins and trusts in Jesus Christ as their Savior.
-Therefore, sins committed prior to becoming a Christian won’t affect a person’s eternal rewards.
+Therefore, sins committed prior to becoming a Christian will not affect a person’s eternal rewards.

 However, the Bible indicates that after a person becomes a Christian, he (or she) must confess and repent for subsequent sins (i.e., those committed after becoming a Christian) before God will forgive those sins.
 1 John 1:9 states, “If we confess our sins, He [God] is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”